 The Award is broken into two categories: large clubs (100 members or more) and small clubs (less than 100 members).
 Junior clubs with five or more members can also submit entries.
 Gold, Silver and Bronze awards are given, based on a point-count system.

-The All American Club Award is given to the individual club Yearbook that highlights a club’s activities for the past year.
-Group activities, individual member participation, workshops and shows are all part of a great club.
-Credit is given for member attendance at regional and national shows, holding officer positions on various committees, writing to state representatives, involvement in ALAA, and junior programs and workshops - activities that reflect an active club that makes membership worthwhile for everyone.
+The All American Club Award is given to the individual club Yearbook, highlighting a club’s activities for the past year, including group activities, individual member participation, workshops and shows.
+Credit is given for attendance at regional and national shows, participation at meetings, holding officer positions on various committees, writing to state representatives, and involvement in ALAA - all these activities reflect an active club that makes membership worthwhile for everyone.
 The AACA awards are recognition of these activities, with bronze, silver and gold levels and an overall 1st place gold award.

-Still relevant is the guide on the AFMS web site written by John Washburn.
+Take advantage of the guide that is on the AFMS site written by John Washburn.
 “An All American Club Yearbook: A Guide for Preparation.”
 This gives an explanation of each section, and what judges look for in rating the entries.
 It also highlights areas that are usually the weakest for many clubs and offers suggestions to improve those areas, as well as hints and tips for organizing the book.

-Again this year, certain highlighted activities will be awarded bonus points, such as support for the AFMS contests, participation in Competitive Displays, utilization of the FRA junior program, and for members volunteering as Judges for any of the AFMS sponsored contests.
+Remember – you can get credit for highlighted activities such as participation in Competitive Displays, Junior activities, and for club members volunteering as Judges for AFMS contests.

 © 1998-2014 American Federation of Mineralogical